-- a) Bi-weekly publication of the Tropical Timber Market Report; - b) Strengthened information base on the market situation for tropical timber products; - c) Trade experts and associations from around the globe engaged; and - d) Council and other members of the public informed about markets for tropical timber products.
+- a) Publication of up to 88 issues of the Tropical Timber Market Report (the number of issues published annually will depend on funding availability); - b) Strengthened information base on the market situation for tropical timber products; - c) Trade experts and associations from around the globe engaged; and - d) Council and other members of the public informed about markets for tropical timber products. - IV.
+Target Countries Global - V. Duration and Timing 24 months - VI.
+Budget US\$400,000